 While this system of determining BMI may be useful in a general sense, it does not take into account body composition, which is the proportion of fat, muscle, bone and other tissue in your body.
 Since muscle weighs more than fat, if you are an athlete with a lot of muscle and very little fat, your BMI may fall in the “obese” range, even though you are in great shape and not over fat at all.

-In addition, this system does not allow for differences in bone size or density, which can factor into the issue of whether you are overweight for your height.
+This system does not allow for differences in bone size or density, which can factor into the issue of whether you are overweight for your height.
 (You always knew you had heavy bones!)

 The value of calculating your number